sytzez/site/content/blog/modes-of-solfege.md

         C-->|Notation to Language|B
 ```

-To master a musical element means to master each of these six modes:
+To master the solfege of a musical element means to master each of these six modes:
 Sound to language, language to notation, notation to sound, sound to notation, language to sound and notation to language.
 Each of them can be practised separately.

-For example, sound to name means listening to a sound and being able to call the element by its name, without using any notation.
+To give example of one of these modes: 'sound to name' means listening to a sound and being able to call the element by its name, without using any notation.
-Notation to sound means being able to read notes and hear in your head or physically reproduce the sound accurately.
+'Notation to sound' means being able to read notes and hear in your head or physically reproduce the sound accurately.
-Looking at those examples you can easily imagine the other modes.
+With some imagination you can easily imagine the other modes.

-Once you're able to perform each of these six modes for a specific musical element, the three representations will become a unified trinity in your mind.
+Once you're able to succesfully perform each of these six modes for a specific musical element, the three representations will become a unified trinity in your mind.
 You'll be able to understand and utilize the musical element to its full extent.